The University of Michigan-Dearborn seeks to comply with U.S. Copyright law regarding the showing of commercial videos.

 - It is an integral part of a class session;

 - The showing is limited to students officially enrolled in the course;

 - The film or video is lawfully obtained.

-Other uses require a public performance license1.
+Other uses require a public performance license.
 These uses include:

-- Film or videos chosen by someone other than the instructor;
+- Film or videos were chosen by someone other than the instructor;

 - Colloquia showings not part of the official campus schedule and without specific and official enrollees;

 - Films or videos shown outside the classroom;